 Advisor: Keith Fleury Email: email@example.com

-Lightning Studio is an organization whose members use their talent and interest in photography and video production to work on projects to closer connect the GBC community.
+Lightning Studios is an organization whose members use their talent and interest in photography and video production to work on projects to closer connect the GBC community.
 Their work is hands on, often having a key role in large campus events.
-Their efforts in video production, social media, and photography extend into the greater community of Delaware.
+They efforts in video production, social media, and photography extend into the greater community of Delaware.

-The GBC Psychology Club provides a forum for students to gather and discuss topics related to the field of psychology.
+Mindful Matters provides a forum for students to gather and discuss topics related to the field of psychology as well as mental health wellness.
 This organization will provide the GBC Community with opportunities to advance their understanding of careers and special interest areas related to the field of psychology.

 Advisor: Dr. Gerald Hoefling Email: firstname.lastname@example.org